Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: The limit, regime (iii) : Multiple Gaussian compartments

 \subsubsection{A toy model of bi-modality: Parallel fibers}

 \nin Let us now see how two branches appear as solutions of a quadratic equation involving directional diffusion and kurtosis values for a very simple ODF of perfectly aligned fibers, for the 2-compartment SM case.
-Here we follow the cumulant-series DKI approach of Fieremans \etal \cite{KM,wmdki}; an equivalent formulation in terms of the moments, cf. Eq.~(\ref{taylor}), can be found in ref.~\cite{rotinv}.
-Similar ideas were subsequently exploited \cite{Hansen2016AxWMTI} to enable estimation of WMTI metrics with reduced data requirements using axially symmetric DKI \cite{Hansen2016}.
+Here we follow the cumulant-series DKI approach as in ref.~\cite{KM}; an equivalent formulation in terms of the moments, cf. Eq.~(\ref{taylor}), can be found in ref.~\cite{rotinv}.
+A similar approach was used to estimate white matter tract integrity (WMTI) metrics from DKI \cite{wmdki} and subsequently adapted \cite{Hansen2016AxWMTI} to enable their estimation with reduced data requirements using axially symmetric DKI \cite{Hansen2016}.